cobratbq/otrr/README.md

 <details>
   <summary>Changelog</summary>

+__0.7.3__

+- Fragment-assembly: update `tick` value on every fragment.
+Highest `tick` value represents the (incomplete) message most recently updated with an incoming fragment.
+- Fragment-assembly: practical, liberal maximum fragment size of `250 KiB` to prevent abuse.
+Fragments are refused when exceeding this limit.
+- Fragment-assembly: practical, liberal maximum message size of `100 MiB` to prevent abuse.
+All fragments of a message are evicted when their combined size exceeds this limit.

 __0.7.2__

-- Fragment-assembly: set maximum limit of 100 incomplete messages.
+- Fragment-assembly: set maximum limit of `100` (incomplete) messages.
 After reaching this limit, the oldest message will be removed from the assembler.
 - Marked message-queuing as "won't fix"; explanation added to "Known issues" section.
 - Added changelog section in README.md.